-Not everyone can muster the courage to take a bold decision the first time and be confident about its success.
+Only some people can muster the courage to make a bold decision the first time and be confident about its success.
 What about you?
-Do you make a lot of right decisions every day?
+Do you make a lot of the right choices every day?
 How do they turn out to be?
-Have you ever thought about the success of all your Right decision making?

 If you are in your mid-career, you would know how important it is to make the right decision the first time.
 It can make or break a company.
-For example, an executive making the right decision to let go of a client without thinking through about the consequences.
-Now it turns out that the competitor of the company got the same client and that single client has generated double of what they earned in the last quarter.
-Now, what the executive would feel?
-Yes, terrible.
-But with a proven method, you can turn around the consequences or better yet, you can make the right decision the first time.
+For example, an executive decides to let go of a client without considering the consequences.
+Now it turns out that the company’s competitor got the same client, and that single client has generated double what they earned in the last quarter.
+Now, what would the executive feel?

-In this article, we will show you what to think before making any right decisions.
-You will also learn how to divide your decisions into different categories and how to create a decision framework for your big-impact decisions.
+In this article, you will learn how to divide your decisions into different categories and how to create a decision framework for your big-impactful right choices.

 What to think before making any right decision?

 Before you know how to make the right decision, you need to know the elements which can support your decision in every sphere of your life, especially your career.
-There are certain things.
-If you do these things right, the chances of making the right decision the first time would be much easier.
+So, to improve one’s ability to choose the right option from a series of alternatives, one needs to know what to do.

-Now all right decisions are not as impactful as few are.
-For example, if you hire a person and he leaves within 10 days, there will be a loss for a company.
-But if you compare it with the strategic failure of the company the impact is much lesser on the company.
-So, at the beginning of making the right decision, always make sure that how impactful a wrong decision may have to be?
-No, there’s no point of becoming risk-averse.
+If you hire a person and he leaves within ten days, there will be a loss for the company.
+But if you compare it with the strategic failure of the company, the impact is much lesser.
+So, at the beginning of making the right decision, always consider the implications of wrong choices.
+No, there’s no point in becoming risk-averse.
 But you need to understand the impact beforehand.
-If you need to take the help of an experienced professional.
-The final right decision has to be made by you.
+You may need to take the help of an experienced professional.

-These are three things you need to take care of before you make any right decision.
-And if you do these three things, before making the right decision, no matter for which area (career or business) you are making the decision, you will be right the first time.
+You need to take care of these three things before making the right decision.
 No, there is no guarantee that you will make the right decision.
-But you will closer to perfection.
+But you will be closer to perfection.

 Types of Right Decisions

 Right Decisions can be of many types.
-We will categorize decisions so that you can understand where you can make the right decision.
+Categorize decisions so you can understand where to make the right decision.

-There are decisions that are made now but have a long-term effect and few do have a short-term effect.
-So, if you’re currently making the right decision and if it has a long-term effect on your career, think twice as much as you would do in case of a decision having a short-term effect.
-For example, if you think you’re smarter than your employer and decide to show him, think before doing this.
-Because it may have a long-term impact on your career.
+Some decisions have a long-term effect.
+So, if you’re currently making the right decision and it has a long-term impact on your career, think twice.
+A slight misstep can cause a butterfly effect and ruin your career.
 That’s why author Robert Greene mentioned in his book “The 48 Laws of Power” – “Never outshine the master.”

-This is incredibly hard choices.
-First, let’s talk about the right decisions about people.
-If a company wants to thrive, it has to make certain decisions about its people.
-But this is a delicate situation as people are the cornerstone of the organization.
-If you keep or let go of any employee it will affect the existing people in the company as well.
-If you’re taking any right decision about money; either you will gain a huge profit if you make this decision or lose a huge sum.
-In certain cases, the decision in regards to people would be more critical than decisions about money and in some cases the other way around.
-So, before you make a right decision, label it as one – either people or money.
-Ask questions like – “Who would get more affected if this decision becomes wrong?” or “What would we risk here by making the right decision?”
-If you know which is making the right decision, it would be easier for you to make your mind according to given circumstances in the company and in the industry.
+These are tough choices.
+If a company wants to thrive, it has to make confident decisions about its people.
+But this is a delicate situation as people are the organization’s cornerstone.
+If you keep or let go of any employee, it will also affect the existing people in the company.
+If you’re making any right decision about money, either you will gain a huge profit if you make this decision or lose a considerable sum.
+Sometimes, the decision regarding people would be more critical than money decisions or vice versa.

-Few decisions are made to contact the company.
-Now, you need to decide which types of decisions are you making?
-Is it a decision to step back or is it a decision to grow ahead?
+Now, you need to decide which types of decisions you are making.
+Is it a decision to step back, or is it a decision to grow ahead?
 Accordingly, you will set up your right decision-making constraints and take a final call.

-These are the basic types of the right decision you make in your career and business on an everyday basis.
-As you go on expanding your business and career, you would face many decisions like negotiating a deal, increasing the overall investment in training and development, stop the production of certain products.
-But if you see the above types each of the right decision you will make will ultimately fall into these six categories – Long term, short term, people, money, contraction, and expansion.
-Understand them well and you will make the right decision the first time.
+These are the fundamental decisions you make in your career and business.
+As you expand your business and trade, you will face many choices, like negotiating a deal, increasing the overall investment in training and development, and stopping the production of certain products.
+But if you see the above types, each of the right decisions you will make will ultimately fall into these six categories: long–term, short-term, people, money, contraction, and expansion.
+Understand them well, and you will make the right decision.

-There is no all-size-fits formula for every decision.
+There is no all-size-fit formula for every decision.
 No. But there is something that you can use.
-We will discuss a framework that will help you make the right decision, especially in cases where the impacts are biggest for the company and career.
+We will discuss a framework that will help you make the right decision, especially in cases where the impacts are the biggest for the company and career.

 Let’s look at the framework.
 We will call it – “Yes/No Framework.”

-In this framework, until you get all yes to all the stages of the framework you should not go ahead with the decision.
+You should only proceed with the decision in this framework once you get a yes to all the framework stages.
 Now, you can tweak the framework as per your need.
 But if you follow the same framework, you will get a reasonable benefit in a much shorter time.

-What exactly you’re looking for?
+What exactly are you looking for?
 Why are you compelled to make the right decision?
 There should be an outcome that you’re visualizing right now.
 What is it?
 Write that outcome down on the paper right away.
-Now ask yourself – “If I make the right decision, will it provide me this outcome at the end (provided all things work as per plan)?”
-If your answer is yes, go ahead and go to the next step.
-If your answer is no, spend some more time on clarifying the outcome.
+Now ask yourself – “If I make the right decision, will it provide me this outcome in the end (provided all things work as per plan)?”
+If your answer is yes, go to the next step.
+If your answer is no, spend some more time clarifying the outcome.

-If you said yes to the question in the previous step, you will ask yourself this question – “What need/s to happen before the outcome?”
-For example, if your outcome is to increase sales for the next quarter, here what needs to happen before the outcome –
+If you answered the question in the previous step, ask yourself, “What need/s to happen before the outcome?”
+For example, if your outcome is to increase sales for the next quarter, here is what needs to happen before the outcome –

 - You need to improve your strategic position in the market